-5 ex-North Carolina governors gather to oppose 2 amendments
+5 ex-North Carolina governors rebuke lawmakers on amendments

 RALEIGH, N.C.
-(AP) — North Carolina’s five living former governors are coming out against proposed constitutional amendments that would swing the power to appoint judges and state boards from the executive branch to the legislature.
+(AP) — North Carolina’s five living former governors delivered an extraordinary rebuke Monday to the Republican-dominated legislature for two constitutional amendments that lawmakers put on the fall ballot, saying they would shred gubernatorial power and government checks and balances if approved.

-Democrats Jim Hunt, Mike Easley and Beverly Perdue and Republicans Jim Martin and Pat McCrory are holding a Monday afternoon news conference at the old Capitol building in Raleigh.
+The ex-governors — three Democrats and two Republicans — gathered for a rare appearance in the old Capitol, urging voters to defeat the two November ballot questions.

-They are expected to speak out about two referendums submitted by the General Assembly that critics say amount to a legislative power grab.
-GOP lawmakers defend the amendments as bringing more transparency to filling vacant judgeships and clarifying what appointment authority the legislature has held historically.
+Democrats Jim Hunt, Mike Easley and Beverly Perdue and Republicans Jim Martin and Pat McCrory served from 1977 through 2016.
+Some would appear to be unlikely allies.
+Perdue narrowly defeated McCrory in the 2008 gubernatorial election.

-Current Democratic Gov. Roy Cooper won’t be participating but has sued to keep the questions off the November ballot.
-A court hearing is Wednesday.
+“It would be a mistake to say this is a partisan fight between Republicans and Democrats.
+It’s worse — it’s legislators versus governor,” said Martin, governor from 1985 to 1993.

 Most Read Nation & World Stories